-I don't know whether or not I should file taxes from previous years.
-If I didn't file a federal return for the last few years, am I responsible for filing those late returns?
+Can I file previous years’ taxes?
+If I didn’t file a federal return for the last few years, am I responsible for filing those late returns?

-If you did not meet the filing requirements, you aren’t required to file a federal return.
+If you did not meet the filing requirements, you aren’t required to file for previous years’ taxes.
 There are gross income thresholds you should check for each year you did not file.
-Dependents and nondependents have different filing return requirements.
+Dependents and non-dependents have different filing return requirements.

-Also, other situations might require you to file return(s), especially if you owe any special taxes like these:
+Also, other situations might require you to file prior year taxes (federal), especially if you owe any special taxes like these:

 - Alternative minimum tax (AMT)